Tag: PPA

 Contract clauses are one of many solutions to navigating a changing grid

-As the grid continues to change, a tailored, risk-mitigating approach like basis sharing is essential for supported long-term financial health of clean energy projects.
+As the grid continues to change, a tailored, risk-mitigating approach like basis sharing is essential for supporting long-term financial health of clean energy projects.
 These clauses protect developers from bankruptcy and ensure the continued generation of RECs for the offtaker, making them a balanced and increasingly common feature in modern PPAs.

 Stay tuned to learn more about typical contract clauses to share basis risk between developers and buyers, and to learn more about additional approaches to solve basis risk like on-site BESS, behind-the-meter datacenters, and financial transmission right (FTR) trading.
 Until then, if you need advice on your current basis clauses – reach out!